XeiTon8/BitWallet/README.md

 - [ ] Create an admin role and CRUD operations for it;

-- [ ] Write more tests for components.
+- [ ] Write more tests for components;

+- [ ] Learn useRef hook and start using refs instead of document.getElementByID in some functions.